pineapple-spire/pineapple-spire.github.io/index.md

 ### Financial Compilation Page

-The financial compilation page features a 12 year forecast output of various financial information.
-Users are able to calculate their 12 year forecast by choosing if they want to view their data using the average of the past three years information or use a percent multiplier from 0-100%.
+The financial compilation page features a x-year ($x \in [1, 99]$) forecast output of various financial information.
+Users are able to calculate their x-year forecast by choosing if they want to view their data using the average of the past three years information or use a percent multiplier from 0-100%.

 ---